Health and wellness for all ages (0-25)

 The DCO has a role in ensuring that this is facilitated on behalf of the CCGs.
-The DCOs covering the area of Staffordshire are Vicky Titley (North) and Cathy Morris (Central and South).
+The DCO covering the area of Staffordshire is Cathy Morris.

 Cathy can be contacted by email Catherine.firstname.lastname@example.org or by telephone on 01785 355621 (Tuesdays and Wednesdays)

 The CCG commission a range of services including community and hospital based services.